html-graph/html-graph/README.md

     <img width="100%" src="https://raw.githubusercontent.com/html-graph/html-graph/master/media/full-demo.gif"/>
 </a>

-Instead of connecting nodes dirrectly this library uses concept of ports, which provide greater fexibility at managing connections.
+Instead of connecting nodes dirrectly this library uses concept of ports, which provide greater fexibility at managing edges.
-Port is an entity of the node to which connection can be attached to.
+Port is an entity of the node to which edge can be attached to.

 This library fits for tasks where easy nodes customization and interactiveness are required.